 LPOW proactively addresses stormwater issues related to growth by monitoring shoreline development projects and reviewing NPDES Construction General Permits.
 LPOW also works to raise community awareness about how stormwater can impact water quality through the “Dump No Waste – Drains to Lake” Storm Drain Labeling Program.

-LPOW is working hard to spearhead an exciting new Storm Water Monitoring Program (SWMP).
-Like our long-term Water Quality Monitoring Program, the SWMP will be driven by citizen science and community funding.
-To learn more and get involved, visit our SWMP page.
+LPOW is working hard to spearhead an exciting new Stormwater Monitoring Program (SMP).
+Like our long-term Water Quality Monitoring Program, the SMP will be driven by community funding.
+To learn more and get involved, visit our SMP page.

 What's in Our Stormwater?